annabush092/SyncedIn-frontend/README.md

 TODO:

 Priority:
-  done - refactor backend auth so JWT secret is only in the concerns file done - allow users to edit their profile - think of a good way to approach this done - When you type in a route in the url, it does not go there- it instead just reroutes based on loadingPrep...

-  Move error state into the loadingReducer instead of the userReducer Find a way to display the error state in App if anything goes wrong.
-Modal?
+  Move error state into the loadingReducer instead of the userReducer

   When you re-load a profile page, it gets messed up (same problem)- try putting the profile state check in App instead of where it is...

   Add instruments to the edit profile page.

+  Formatting!

 Not priority:

-  Formatting!
+  Find a way to display the error state in App if anything goes wrong.
+Something like github errors?

   Make an adapter file for all fetch actions
   Move login actions to their own file